American Dream: 20th century

 From out of the darkest years of the Great Depression, freelance writer James Truslow Adams popularized the phrase "American Dream" in his 1931 book Epic of America:

 But there has been also the American dream, that dream of a land in which life should be better and richer and fuller for every man, with opportunity for each according to his ability or achievement.
 It is a difficult dream for the European upper classes to interpret adequately, and too many of us ourselves have grown weary and mistrustful of it.
 It is not a dream of motor cars and high wages merely, but a dream of social order in which each man and each woman shall be able to attain to the fullest stature of which they are innately capable, and be recognized by others for what they are, regardless of the fortuitous circumstances of birth or position...
 The American dream, that has lured tens of millions of all nations to our shores in the past century has not been a dream of merely material plenty, though that has doubtlessly counted heavily.
 It has been much more than that.
 It has been a dream of being able to grow to fullest development as man and woman, unhampered by the barriers which had slowly been erected in the older civilizations, unrepressed by social orders which had developed for the benefit of classes rather than for the simple human being of any and every class.

-Adams contended that extreme wealth inequality was among the worst enemies of the American Dream, and said that:
+Adams contends that extreme wealth inequality was among the worst enemies of the American Dream and states: